 5. Every sitemap has its limitations

-When creating a sitemap, it is important to know its limitation.
+When creating a sitemap, it is important to know its limitations.
 The sitemap shouldn’t contain more than 50,000 URLs, and the uncompressed file size shouldn’t exceed 50 MB.

 In case you need to place more URLs into your sitemap, which is very often, you can divide it into more files.
 For example, you can create three sitemaps called products1.xml, products2.xml and products3.xml, and you can put them all into the sitemap index.